justinbreese/dse-multi-cloud-demo/README.md

 # From your laptop, here is an example command to get everything setup command:
 It is time to setup your cluster using the `setup.py` script.
 Here is an example:
-`python dse-multi-cloud-demo/setup.py -lcm 52.160.36.16 -u ubuntu -k keys/ubuntu -n dse-cluster -s dse-multi-cloud-demo/server-list`
+`python dse-multi-cloud-demo/setup.py -u ubuntu -k keys/ubuntu -n dse-cluster -s dse-multi-cloud-demo/server-list`

 Let's break down the switches:
-* -lcm --> this is the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by. **Make sure that this entry is not in your server list file.
-We don't want to make your OpsCenter VM a DSE node as well**
 * -u --> username that you'll use to log into all of the servers
 * -k --> location of the private key on your laptop
-* -n --> name of the dse cluster that you'd like to create
+* -n --> name of the DSE cluster that you'd like to create
 * -s --> list of servers that you created in the previous step
-* -p --> optional. phased deployment will configure all DCs but will only install the first DC.
-You'll still be able to see the other DCs within LCM, but DSE is not installed.
+* -p --> (optional) Phased deployment will configure all DCs but will only install the first DC.
+You'll still be able to see the other DCs within LCM, though.
 You just need `-p` for this flag and nothing else.
 To install the subsequent DCs: go into LCM, click on the cluster -> DC -> click on the ... and then `install`.
 This will kick off an install job for that DC.

 The script could take a few minutes to deploy so be patient.